brajwa/spatial-neuro/modelGanglionicNetwork/Manual/Manual.md

 sampling algorithm, and computes the earth mover’s distance (EMD) between the given ENS and the simulated networks.

+The coordinates of the end vertices of the edges of the generated network are saved as *.csv* file in the corresponding sample’s output subdirectory in **spatial-neuro/modelGanglionicNetwork/Outputs/**.

 ## Putting everything together

 **Code: Main.R**